Skip to content

 ver en español

 More than half of people with mental illness don't receive help for their disorders.
 Often, people avoid or delay seeking treatment due to concerns about being treated differently or fears of losing their jobs and livelihood.
-That's because stigma, prejudice and discrimination against people with mental illness is still very much a problem.
+That's because stigma, prejudice and discrimination against people with mental illness are still very much a problem.

 The Facts on Stigma, Prejudice and Discrimination